EricGip/APIChallenge/README.md

 ### What I would add
-1. DELETE and PUT routes to edit and delete data.
+~~1.
+DELETE and PUT routes to edit and delete data.~~ Extended App to ensure I remember how the app works
 2. Data validation
 3. Api key
 4. Docker so user doesn’t have to npm install and pip